 It can be easy to feel disheartened or discouraged if your rental property’s gardening space is the size of a postage stamp, but you shouldn’t – here’s why.

-Guest post – Fix.com
+Guest post by Fix.com

-One of the simplest ways of doing this is to plant up a pallet and attach it to a wall.
-You can use two basic methods here.
+One of the simplest ways is to plant up a pallet and attach it to a wall.
+You can use two primary methods here.
 In the first, you use a thick landscape fabric to create planting pockets along each “shelf” of the pallet; in the second, you fill the whole thing with soil and place your plants in it.
 For the second method, lay the pallet flat and staple a double layer of thick landscape fabric to the back.
 Turn it over again and fill the whole thing with compost.
 Tamp the compost down until it’s firm, plant up, set it against a wall, and water it from above.
 You may wish to place a length of soaker hose along the top to trickle water slowly into the structure.

 Wall planters are half-pots or half-baskets attached directly to a wall with brackets.
 They take up very little space and offer a simple design and use.
 Fill them with trailing geraniums in the summer to create the atmosphere of a little Spanish courtyard.